 The CARES Act included direct cash payments to Americans, assistance for those who are out of work due to the outbreak, funding for small businesses, hospitals, and health care workers, and state and local governments.
 The bill’s funding for state and local governments included at least $1.2 billion for Hawai‘i.
 Though the bill included Rep. Gabbard’s idea for a direct benefit payment to support Americans reeling from the pandemic’s impact, it fell short of the full scope suggested in her legislation, H.Res.897, and she urged Congress to do more.

-In late April, Rep. Gabbard traveled to Washington, D.C. in the middle of the pandemic to vote on the fourth COVID-19 emergency funding bill.
-While carefully adhering to physical distancing rules and additional health precautions taken by House leadership, she voted to pass the Paycheck Protection Program and Health Care Enhancement Act.
+In late April, Rep. Gabbard traveled to Washington, D.C. to vote on the fourth COVID-19 emergency funding bill.
+She voted to pass the Paycheck Protection Program and Health Care Enhancement Act.
 The bill provided $310 billion to replenish the Paycheck Protection Program — including $30 billion set aside for community-based lenders, small banks and credit unions and $30 billion for medium-sized banks and credit unions.
 The bill also included $50 billion for the Economic Injury Disaster Loan program, and clarifies that small farms are eligible for this funding.
 Finally, the bill also addressed the continuing public health crisis by providing $75 billion in funding to support hospitals and frontline healthcare workers, including funding for PPE, as well as $25 billion for COVID-19 testing.